greenbone/gvm-tools/docs/config.rst

 The configuration file consists of sections, each led by a :code:`[section]` header, followed by key/value entries separated by a :code:`=` character.
-Whitespace between key and value is ignored.
-Meaning :code:`key = value` is the same as :code:`key=value`.
+Whitespaces between key and value are ignored, i.e., :code:`key = value` is the same as :code:`key=value`.

 Currently five sections are evaluated: